Profile: Meredith Kercher

-It was there that Italian police discovered her body; she had been stabbed to death.
+It was there that Italian police discovered her body - she had been stabbed to death.

 At the time, prosecutors said the pair had been involved in a sex game with Miss Kercher that had gone wrong.

-They have since alleged that the murder resulted from a heated argument over cleanliness in the Perugia apartment.
+Prosecutors later alleged that the murder resulted from a heated argument over cleanliness in the Perugia apartment.